 When writing serial data to the ATmega163, data is clocked on the rising edge of SCK.

 When reading data from the ATmega163, data is clocked on the falling edge of SCK.
-See Figure 87, Figure 88 and Table 62 for timing details.
+See Figure 87, Figure 88 and Table 61 for timing details.

-To program and verify the ATmega163 in the serial programming mode, the following sequence is recommended (See four byte instruction formats in Table 61):
+To program and verify the ATmega163 in the serial programming mode, the following sequence is recommended (See four byte instruction formats in Table 60):

-1. Power-up sequence:
+Power-up sequence:

-Apply power between V{CC} and GND while RESET and SCK are set to "0".
-In accordance with the setting of CKSEL Fuses, apply a crystal/resonator, external clock, or RC network, or let the device run on the internal RC Oscillator.
+Apply power between V{CC} and GND while \overline{RESET} and SCK are set to '0'.
+The \overline{RESET} and SCK are set to '0'.
+If a crystal is not connected across pins XTAL1 and XTAL2, apply a clock signal to the XTAL1 pin.
 In some systems, the programmer can not guarantee that SCK is held low during power-up.
-In this case, wait for 100 ms after SCK has been set to "0".
-RESET must be then given a positive pulse of at least two XTAL1 cycles duration and then set to "0".
+In this case, wait for 100 ms after SCK has been set to '0'. \overline{RESET} must be then given a positive pulse of at least two XTAL1 cycles duration and then set to '0'.

 - 2. Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to pin MOSI/PB5. - 3.
-The Serial Programming instructions will not work if the communication is out of synchronization.
+The serial programming instructions will not work if the communication is out of synchronization.
 When in sync. the second byte (\$53), will echo back when issuing the third byte of the Programming Enable instruction.
-Whether the echo is correct or not, all four bytes of the instruction must be transmitted.
+Whether the echo is correct or not, all 4 bytes of the instruction must be transmitted.
 If the \$53 did not echo back, give SCK a positive pulse and issue a new Programming Enable command.
-If the \$53 is not seen within 32 attempts, there is no functional device connected. - If a Chip Erase is performed (must be done to erase the Flash), wait 2•t{WD_FLASH} after the instruction, give RESET a positive pulse, and start over from Step 2.
-See Table 60 for the t{WD FLASH} figure. - 5.
+If the \$53 is not seen within 32 attempts, there is no functional device connected.

+- 4. If a chip erase is performed (must be done to erase the Flash), wait 2•t{WD_FLASH} after the instruction, give RESET a positive pulse, and start over from Step 2.
+See Table 59 for the t{WD_FLASH} figure. - 5.
 The Flash is programmed one page at a time.
 The memory page is loaded one byte at a time by supplying the 6 LSB of the address and data together with the Load Program Memory Page instruction.
 The Program Memory Page is stored by loading the Write Program Memory Page instruction with the 7 MSB of the address.
 If polling is not used, the user must wait at least t{WD_FLASH} before issuing the next page.
-(Please refer to Table 60).
+(Please refer to Table 59).
 Accessing the serial programming interface before the Flash write operation completes can result in incorrect programming. - 6.
 The EEPROM array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 An EEPROM memory location is first automatically erased before new data is written.
-If polling is not used, the user must wait at least t{WD_EEPROM} before issuing the next byte.
-(Please refer to Table 60).
+If polling is not used, the user must wait at least two_EEPROM before issuing the next byte.
+(Please refer to Table 59).
 In a chip erased device, no \$FFs in the data file(s) need to be programmed. - 7.
 Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/PB6. - 8.
-At the end of the programming session, RESET can be set high to commence normal operation. - Power-off sequence (if needed): Set XTAL1 to "0" (if external clock is used).
-Set RESET to "1".
-Turn V{CC} power-off.
+At the end of the programming session, RESET can be set high to commence normal operation. - Power-off sequence (if needed): Set XTAL1 to '0' (if a crystal is not used).
+Set RESET to '1'.
+Turn V{CC} power-off